-Since everything that is produced by the economy is purchased, one method of measuring GDP is by measuring total expenditures.
+Since everything produced by the economy is purchased, one method of measuring GDP is by measuring total expenditures.
 Expenditures can be divided into 4 major categories: personal consumption expenditures, gross private domestic investment, government purchases, and net exports.
-Personal consumption expenditures includes purchases for durable consumer goods, which are goods that have an expected lifetime of greater than one year, such as automobiles, household appliances, and electronic equipment; nondurable consumer goods, which are goods with an expected lifetime of less than 1 year, such as food and toiletries, and consumer expenditures for services, such as for doctors, dentists, and lawyers.
+Personal consumption expenditures includes purchases for durable consumer goods, which are goods with an expected lifetime exceeding 1 year, such as automobiles, household appliances, and electronic equipment; nondurable consumer goods are goods with an expected lifetime of 1 year or less, such as food and toiletries, and consumer expenditures for services, such as for doctors, dentists, and lawyers.

 Gross private domestic investment includes all final purchases of machinery, equipment, and tools by businesses; all construction; plus changes in inventories.
 Private domestic investment means that the goods were not purchased by a government or one of its agencies.
 Domestic means that it was purchased within the country.
 Investment includes residential construction, since residential buildings can be rented out, even if they are occupied by owners.
 Owner occupied residences have an imputed rent, which is added to GDP, even though the homes are not actually rented out.

 Business investment does not include the transfer of securities or tangible assets, such as real estate, furniture, or motor vehicles.
 Securities simply represent ownership or some other financial relationship but are not actual goods or services.
-Tangible assets that are resold are also not included in GDP, since this simply transfers ownership — it does not represent production.
+Tangible assets that are resold, i.e. used goods, are also not included in GDP, since this simply transfers ownership — it does not represent production.
 Investment in the economic sense means the production of real goods and services, not the transfer of ownership.

 Another important measure of the economy is the net addition of capital stock.
-Since some of the capital goods that were produced are used to replace worn-out machinery and equipment, this investment does not increase the stock of real capital in the economy.
+Since some of the capital goods produced are used to replace worn-out machinery and equipment, this investment does not increase the stock of real capital in the economy.
 Gross investment includes all investment, including capital for replacing worn-out machinery and equipment.
-Net investment equals the gross investment minus depreciation, which is a measure of the capital stock that must be replaced.
-An increase in the stock of capital expands the production possibility frontier – the economy can produce a greater output.
+Net investment equals the gross investment minus depreciation, which measures the capital stock that must be replaced.
+An increase in the stock of capital expands the production possibility frontier — the economy can produce a greater output.

 Net Investment = Gross Investment − Depreciation